austin-alberd/Blackjack-Simulation-Framework/README.md

 `soft_hit` and `hard_hit` dictate what you will hit on and are short for soft total hit and hard total hit. `soft_stand` and `hard_stand` dictate when you stand and are short for soft total stand and hard total stand.

 ### Setup: Creating Players
+The default player is the dealer.
+Any other players are created through the Player class.